hashicorp/terraform-provider-azurerm/website/docs/r/web_pubsub.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name of the Signalr Web Pubsub service.
+* `name` - (Required) The name of the Web Pubsub service.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The name of the resource group in which to create the Signalr Web Pubsub service.
+* `resource_group_name` - (Required) The name of the resource group in which to create the Web Pubsub service.
 Changing this forces a new resource to be created.

-* `location` - (Required) Specifies the supported Azure location where the Signalr Web Pubsub service exists.
+* `location` - (Required) Specifies the supported Azure location where the Web Pubsub service exists.
 Changing this forces a new resource to be created.

 * `sku` - (Required) Specifies which sku to use.
 Possible values are `Free_F1` and `Standard_S1`.

-* `capacity` - (Optional) Specifies the number of units associated with this Signalr Web Pubsub resource.
+* `capacity` - (Optional) Specifies the number of units associated with this Web Pubsub resource.
 Valid values are:
   Free: `1`, Standard: `1`, `2`, `5`, `10`, `20`, `50`, `100`.

 * `tags` - (Optional) A mapping of tags to assign to the resource.